henry-pan/SonusStratos/README.md

 [Live on Heroku!](https://sonusstratos.herokuapp.com/#/)

-SonusStratos is a audio sharing application that allows users to post audio tracks and listen to audio tracks posted by other users.
+SonusStratos, a SoundCloud clone, is a audio sharing application that allows users to post audio tracks and listen to audio tracks posted by other users.
 Users may also post comments on audio tracks.

 # Built With